Rio Grande Sewage Discharge: The Dangers of Sewage in Drinking Water

 Home water treatment systems use different technologies to destroy bacteria, viruses, parasites, and other contaminants in sewage-polluted drinking water, ensuring every faucet in your household is clean, refreshing, and healthy.
 These technologies can include ultraviolet (UV), reverse osmosis filtration, ozonation, or a combination of two or more, depending on the system.

-A whole-house water filter system like the Springwell CF1 can eliminate up to 99% of drinking water contaminants, including chlorine, chloramine, PFOA, PFOS, pesticides, herbicides, haloacetic acids, etc. Add a UV water purification system to the mix, and bacteria will vanish forever from your water supply.
+A whole-house water filter system like the Springwell CF1 can eliminate harmful water contaminants, including chlorine, chloramine, PFOA, PFOS, pesticides, herbicides, haloacetic acids, etc. Add a UV water purification system to the mix, and bacteria will vanish forever from your water supply.

 The Springwell UV Water Purification System removes 99% of bacteria, viruses, and parasites, so you can fill up at any tap without the risk of ingesting E. coli, cryptosporidium, and giardia lamblia through your drinking water.